superwf/ts-gear/README.md

   * Configureable `translationEngine`, "baidu" or "google" are available.

-  * Configureable `requester` option, default "fetch" and "axios" requester is provided out of box, also self custom requester is also accepted.
+  * Configureable `requester` option, a "fetch" and an "axios" requester are provided out of box by `ts-gear`, self custom requester is also accepted.

   * Configureable "dest" directory.

-  * Identical `withHost` and `withBasePath` option.
+  * add configuration option `withHost` and `withBasePath`.

   * `preferClass` option to generate `class` instead of `interface`, default `false`.
-For most properties do not has default value, so you need to set your `tsconfig.json` as below.
+When set to true, but most properties do not has default value, so you need to set your `tsconfig.json` as below.

     ```typescript
       "strictPropertyInitialization": false,
     ```

-  * `keepGeneric` default true, but if there are some errors occuring when try to generate generic types, this option could be set "false" to generate more stable code.
+  * `keepGeneric` default true, but if there are some errors occuring when running `tsg`, this option could be set to `false` to generate more stable code.

-  * `shouldMockResponseStatement` default `"process.env.NODE_ENV === 'test'"` to generate mock response for test env. use this statement could make the mock response code removed when production optimized.
+  * `shouldMockResponseStatement` default `"process.env.NODE_ENV === 'test'"` to generate mock response for test env. use this statement could make the mock response code removeable when production optimized.

-  * `prettierConfig` for output code prettier style, use `prettier` version 2 config option.
+  * `prettierConfig` for output code prettier style, only support `prettier` version 2 configuration.

 ## test coverage